WraithWinterly/Fields-of-Everplast/README.md

 https://store.steampowered.com/app/1896630/Everplast/

-Images and art are not open source.
-You may not use them in other projects without buying them first.
+Images and art are open source.

 All non-sound assets, scripts, or Godot generated files are under the MIT License